 Get directions with time estimates on how to get from A to B, and see which entrance and stairs you need to use to find your destination.
 You can even share these routes with your colleagues, friends or visitors if you want to help them finding their way to your meeting.
 Attach links to SMS messages, meeting invitations or emails.

-For motion-handicapped people, wayfinding can often be a hassle.
-MazeMap has support for path navigation specifically designed for these motion-impaired, avoiding things such as stairs and too narrow doorways.
+For disabled people, wayfinding can often be a hassle.
+MazeMap provides support for path navigation specifically designed for users with disabilities, avoiding obstacles such as stairs and narrow doorways.
 For optimal routes, you can tag specific areas as non-accessible, causing the routing engine to exclude such areas for route suggestions.

 Once wayfinding is set up, you can integrate it into other systems, such as your own.
 Example use-cases are system applications where people need to navigate to specific destinations on a regular basis.
 With a map, you can interpret information much faster, save time and avoid misunderstandings and errors.